cloud-elements/devportal/docs/quickstart/integrate.md

   - `First Name`
 1. Click **Save**.

 Your myContact common resource should look like the example below.
 Notice that you can now create a transformation on the right side of the page.
-We'll do that next.
+We'll do that next in [Map and Transform Salesforce Contacts](#map-and-transform-salesforce-contacts).
 ![Common Resource Defined](img/defined-cr.png)

 ### Map and Transform Salesforce Contacts